 The additional credit pulls could lower your score and the new payment showing up on your credit report could throw your debt ratio too high.
 The difference between a 38% DTI and a 42% DTI doesn’t sound like a big deal, but it can make a difference in the rate that you will get.

 7. Don’t pay for everything with cash.

 Don’t fall into the “pay cash for everything” trap.
 So many people think that they are doing themselves a favor by paying cash for everything, so they have no debt.
 While having no debt is a good thing, it can also work against you.

 If you have no debt, that means you probably don’t have much credit history.
 The bank looks at your credit history—and how you have paid off previous loans—to qualify you for a mortgage.
 Lack of creditors reporting to the bureau can mean a low credit score, simply because there is not enough information in your credit history.

 If you are currently paying for everything in cash, get one (or two) credit cards—and start using them.
 You don’t need to rack up a bunch of debt, but use the credit cards to pay for monthly purchases, such as groceries and gas, and then pay them off each month.
 If you’re worried about debt, try getting a secured credit card instead.
 These creditors will now report a balance each month to the credit bureaus and also record your payment each month.

 8. Find a trusted real estate agent.

 A real estate agent isn’t just for selling a home.
-When you are looking to buy a home, having a real estate agent negotiating for you is important.
-It doesn’t cost you any extra because if you buy a home that is listed on the multiple listing service (MLS), realtor fees are already built into the cost of the home that you are buying.
+When you are looking to buy a home, having a real estate agent negotiating for you is essential.
+It doesn’t cost you any extra because if you buy a home that is listed on the multiple listing service (MLS), realtor fees are already built into the cost of the house that you are buying.

-So bringing your own agent will allow you to have an agent looking out for your interests in the deal.
-And when it comes to price negotiations, could save your thousands of dollars.
+So bringing your agent will allow you to have an agent looking out for your interests in the deal.
+And when it comes to price negotiations, it could save you thousands of dollars.

 9. Get a home inspection on your potential home.